 There is no mistaking who the identity of Adonai's suffering servant is.

 Yeshua.

-Of the seven messages of Isaiah, there is no greater message of comfort than that of Adonai's suffering servant.
+Of the seven messages of Isaiah, there is no greater message of comfort Adonai's people, Israel than that of Adonai's suffering servant.
+And yet, it has been removed from this week's parsha reading.